-Wendler followed their client's wishes directly, creating a unique estate car (or shooting brake as it were) by grafting key elements of the Mercedes W112 300 body onto the Bentley chassis.
-Wendler reinforced the panels, and many of the factory Mercedes fittings were used, such as the lights and exterior trim.
+Once the chassis arrived at Wendler, the coachbuilder followed their client's wishes directly, creating a unique estate car (or shooting brake as it were) by grafting elements of the Mercedes W112 300 body onto the Bentley chassis.
+Wendler stretched, reformed, and reinforced the panels, and many of the factory Mercedes fittings were used, such as the lights and exterior trim.
 A significant number of parts had to be fabricated by hand to suit the scale of the Bentley chassis and the new shooting brake configuration.
 The result of the effort is a remarkable machine that is instantly recognizable as both a Mercedes-Benz and a Bentley, simultaneously.
-Perhaps the most distinguishing features are the “Heckflosse” tail fins that were a hallmark of the W112, which blend gracefully into the bodywork.
-The designer cleverly integrated bullet-style tail lights (sourced from a 1960 Buick) which are better suited than the square Mercedes lights.
-The proud Bentley radiator shell remains, and it is flanked by a pair of vertically-stacked US-market Mercedes headlamps.
-According to the original chassis order, a set of standard front wings were shipped from the factory to Germany; however it doesn’t appear that a single scrap of metal was used from them.
-The car’s appearance is quite imposing, and we find it curious that someone who worked so hard to remain anonymous would order such an extravagant motorcar.
+The finishing flourish was a medium gray paint job accented with a blue and red stripe diagonally on the front wings.
+Initially, some believed this livery was related to yachting, but it was later revealed that the colors were those of her horse racing stables.